drinkbird/drinkbird.github.io/_posts/blog/2016-10-16-people-vs-ideas.md

 # Final thoughts and references

-John Sonmez, author of the best-seller [Soft Skills: The software developer's life manual](http://geni.us/softskills), has published a YouTube video called [Why Your Million Dollar Idea Is Worthless](https://www.youtube.com/watch?v=dj4iYm-lrfg), where he argues that *execution* is more important than the idea.
+John Sonmez, author of the best-seller {% include link.html title="Soft Skills: The software developer's life manual" url="http://geni.us/softskills" %}, has published a YouTube video called [Why Your Million Dollar Idea Is Worthless](https://www.youtube.com/watch?v=dj4iYm-lrfg), where he argues that *execution* is more important than the idea.
 John is right, as execution highly depends on the team behind it.

 Scott Adams, creator of Dilbert, captures the essence of this article in a hilarious [comic strip](http://dilbert.com/strip/2015-09-11).